 Clubhead Construction

 After figuring out which features are vital for your game, it is time to determine the best clubhead construction.
-There are two predominant options.
-They are cavity backs and blades.
+There are two predominant options: these are cavity backs and blades.
 Cavity backs are commonly found on game improvement irons, which help the average golfer produce consistent results.

 Loft

-The lofts of your golf clubs impact the apex of your ball flight and your carry and total distance.
+The lofts of your golf clubs impact the apex of your ball flight, carry, and total distance.
 When you swing stronger lofted clubs, they produce a lower ball flight and less spin.
-This enables you to induce a piercing trajectory, which works in the wind.
+This enables you to induce a piercing trajectory that works in the wind.

 On the contrary, weaker lofts can cause faster swingers to produce excess spin and balloon shots.
 This means the ball launches to the heavens and falls out of the sky with limited forward momentum.